-“The key to every biological problem must finally be sought in the cell, for every living organism is, or at some time has been, a cell.”.
+“The key to every biological problem must finally be sought in the cell, for every living organism is, or at some time has been, a cell.”

-Therefore all evolutionary change starts at the cellular level.
+Evolution is a population-level process and all evolutionary change starts at the cellular level.
 Our goal is to decipher the general rules by which evolution proceeds in different phylogenetic lineages, using an approach grounded in empirical observation and a mathematical framework, to empower all areas of the life sciences and inform our ability to solve key practical issues.

 Evolution is a fundamental process with profound impact on our daily lives - from the rise in antibiotic resistance to responses to global environmental change.
 Evolutionary change starts at the cellular level.
 But traditional evolutionary theory often ignores the details that drive change and instead focuses on what has already evolved.
 Consequently, little is known about how evolution proceeds at a mechanistic level; specifically, its molecular and cellular detail.

 The Center focuses on the specific mechanisms that govern evolutionary change, starting with the building blocks of cells.
 We are focused on the integration of population-genetic theory with empirical work from molecular and cell biology, biophysics, and biochemistry.
 Central to this research is the development of mathematical theory and computational procedures, their applications to diverse organisms, and the implementation of long-term evolution experiments.
 Our goal is to decipher the general rules by which evolution proceeds in different lineages of organisms using experimental laboratory results and a mathematical framework.
 In essence, we are aiming to establish an entirely new field called evolutionary cell biology.